IronGremlin/moar_ants/README.md

 ### Can I use your or redistribute your assets or code?

-Investigations into a more explicitly permissive license are on-going, but for now, please consider the code and assets in this project to be read-only unless otherwise indicated in `assets/licenses_and_attributions.txt`.
+This project is licensed under the Polyform Strict license - see : https://polyformproject.org/licenses/strict/1.0.0/

-Less formally, I am 'cool with' some light copy+pasta and people taking inspiration from my work, I'm not 'cool with' anyone redistributing large portions of my work and claiming it as their own or profiting off of it.
+Less formally, I am 'cool with' some copy + pasta and people taking inspiration from my work, I'm not 'cool with' anyone redistributing large portions of my work, claiming it as their own, or profiting off of it.

-### Why would you put this on github?
+### Why would you put this in a public repo on Github?

 Game development is really hard, and I think the world needs more examples of actual projects.

-I understand this means anyone could, in theory, come here and build this project and walk away with a copy of my game and never pay me a dime.
+I understand this means anyone could, in theory, come here, build this project and walk away with a copy of my game and never pay me a dime.

+I am asking you not to do this.

 I hope asking people not to do this is enough, and I believe the small risk involved to me is worth the small value this adds to the world.